mbrsagor/face-recognition/README.md

 # Fast API

-> Python fast api CRUD operations for everyone which the backend applicaiton use `fast-api` is a modern, fast (high-performance), web framework for building APIs with Python based on standard Python type hints.
+> Python fast api CRUD operations for everyone which the backend application use `fast-api` is a modern, fast (high-performance), web framework for building APIs with Python based on standard Python type hints.

 ### Prerequisites
 - Python 3.8
+- Redis Database

 Run the project on your local development server.
 Please follow the instructions.
 1st open your terminal/shell or command line.